 Hand-Stripping is a grooming method that removes excess hair from a dog’s coat.
 Most standard grooms are done by clippers or scissors and only cut off the top layer of hair on a dog’s coat, whereas hand stripping is done by hand; using a painless "pulling" technique, allowing a new coat to grow in (by just clipping a coat, you’re only taking off the top layer of dead fur, so the dog’s coat can look duller in texture and colour.)
 Although not all dog coat types can use this method, it is the healthiest method for the coat on those dogs who can use it.
 It also lasts a lot longer than a typical shave down groom.
 Please note however, some dogs will not tolerate the process so we do have to see how your dog goes.

-The sound of pulling hair and using stripping knives doesn’t sound painless at all, does it?
+The sound of pulling hair and using stripping knives doesn’t sound painless, does it?
 But if done correctly the dog won’t feel any pain.
 The soft fluffy hair (in wire-hair breeds only) comes out very easily and the dogs aren’t bothered by it.
 The very first time a dog gets hand stripping it may feel uncomfortable just because he/she isn’t used to the feeling.
 We recommend that for the first time you start small and only do a small amount of hand stripping.
 With every consecutive groom, you can work up to the normal amount so they can adjust and have a pleasant experience.
 If anything they’ll just be extra tired at the end of their appointment because it’s such a time-intensive process.
+We find many dogs just get a bit bored and fall asleep if anything!

-There are 4 main reasons that hand stripping costs a bit more than other basic grooms:
+There are 4 main reasons that hand stripping costs more than other basic grooms:

-It is a delicate process and takes about six times longer than a normal appointment using a clipper to shave back the dog.
+It is a delicate process and takes about a significantly longer amount of time than a normal appointment using a clipper to shave back the dog.
 The groomer also has to give the dog breaks which also take up time.

-This is a time-consuming process, and is harder on the groomer's body.
+This technique is done by hand and is much harder on the groomer's body.

 In order for it to be done safely and done well, the groomer needs to apply a technique that many can't do.
 It involves the use of knives and the risk of irritation or cuts is higher than other techniques.